 Head to their website and if you are traveling in a busy period (mentioned above) please book it in advance.

 Alternatively, look at the other 6 companies that are allowed to do tours into Ulu Temburong National Park and they are also the only ones to offer official accommodation in Ulu Temburong and along the Temburong River.
 Their names and contact details are displayed as you leave the Bangar ferry terminal.

 How to get the best value for your money?

-Before booking a tour, make sure the itinerary includes the activities you are interested in as, for example, some tours could offer canopy walk without the sunrise hike.
+Before booking a tour, make sure the itinerary includes the activities you are interested in as, for example, some tours could offer canopy walks without the sunrise hike.
 And also the price per person vs in a group.